Universal properties of dipolar Bose polarons in two dimensions: Results

 \subsection{Quasiparticle residue}

 Another experimentally relevant quantity in the study of the polaron physics is the quasiparticle residue $Z$, which quantifies the overlap between the full wave function of the system and a state conformed by a non-interacting impurity and a vacuum of excitations.
-A mixed estimator for this quantity can be obtained in DMC from the long-range asymptotic behaviour of the one-body density matrix associated to the impurity~\cite{ArdilaPRR2020}
+A mixed estimator for this quantity can be obtained in DMC from the long-range asymptotic behaviour of the one-body density matrix associated to the impurity~\cite{ArdilaPRR2020,maciathesis}

 where $\psi_T$ is the many-body trial wave function guiding the simulation.
 We report in Fig.~\ref{Z_polaron}(a) the dependence of $Z$ on the polarization angle $\alpha$ for different values of the gas parameter and $\beta=10$.
 As can be seen, $Z$ is also independent of $\alpha$ and seems to depend on the gas parameter exclusively, even for the largest values of $x$ where inter-atomic correlations play an important role.
+In other words, the quasiparticle residue shows a clear universal behaviour with respect to the tilting angle.
 This surprising property can be hinted already at the perturbative level using the simple model described above.
 To second order and using the interaction in Eq.~(\ref{pseudopotential}) one finds

 with $\epsilon_{{\bf k}} = \frac{\hbar^2 k^2}{2m}$ and $E({\bf k}) = \sqrt{ \epsilon_{{\bf k}} \left( \epsilon_{{\bf k}} + 2 n V^{(p)}_{\mathrm{BB}}({\bf k}) \right) }$ the excitation spectrum of the bulk.
 Interestingly, getting rid of the anisotropic contribution to the bath-bath pseudopotential (second term on the rhs of Eq.~(\ref{pseudopotential})) that enters $Z$ through the excitation spectrum of the medium leaves the quasiparticle residue essentially unchanged.
 This is shown in Figure~\ref{Z_polaron_new}, where we compare the values of $Z$ obtained with and without this contribution for different values of the gas parameter and $\alpha=0.6$.
 In this way, the only relevant anisotropic contribution to $Z$ comes from the impurity-bath interaction.
 However, the lowest order anisotropic contribution is proportional to $\sin^4 \alpha \ll 1$, since the term proportional to $\sin^2 \alpha \cos 2\theta_k$ coming from $(V^{(p)}_{\mathrm{IB}}({\bf k}))^2$ yields zero contribution when the angular integration is evaluated.
 This means that, at the perturbative level, the dependence of $Z$ on the density and the impurity-bath scattering length is the same as that of an isotropic system with zero range interactions, and thus $Z$ is a function of the gas parameter alone~\cite{ArdilaPRR2020}.